Discussion Analysis

 What is Discussion Analysis?

-To better inform grading and provide additional insight into the level of engagement in graded discussions, in the Discussion Analysis area of the Ultra Course View, graders can view sentence complexity, critical thinking, counts of responses and replies, along with statistics for the number of substantive posts, lexical classification (counts of content and functional words), and the percentage of word variation in a student’s posts for a given discussion.
+To better inform grading and provide additional insight into the level of engagement in graded discussions, in the Discussion Analysis area, graders can view sentence complexity, critical thinking, counts of responses and replies, along with statistics for the number of substantive posts, lexical classification (counts of content and functional words), and the percentage of word variation in a student’s posts for a given discussion.
 These market-leading analytics provide instructors a holistic overview of the level at which students are writing and may better inform differentiation in grading discussions.

 See also Grading Discussions.